Swetavirani/credit-risk-classification/README.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
 The purpose of the analysis is to use various techniques to train , evaluate a model based on loan risk and build a model that can identify the creditworthiness of borrowers.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+The balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1 - Logistic Regression:

 	Accuracy: 0.9442676901753825

 	Precision: 1.0 / 0.87

 	Recall scores: 1.0 / 0.89

 * Machine Learning Model 2 - Logistic Regression w/ ReSampled Data:

 	Accuracy: 0.9959744975744975

 	Precision: 1.0 / 0.87

 	Recall scores: 1.0 / 1.0

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.

  The precision for the logistic regression model, detecting healthy loans (1.0) was accurate and a little less accurate at detecting high-risk one (0.87).
  For recall, the model was accurate at detecting healthy loan (1) but scored 89% high-risk loan.